 They have performed at many prestigious venues, including Carnegie Hall, the Metropolitan Museum of Art, the Brooklyn Botanical Gardens, the Japan Society, and the Lincoln Center for the Performing Arts.
 They have also received much acclaim, appearing on several television shows, performing at various festivals and benefit concerts, and receiving favorable reviews by such publications as the New York Times, San Francisco Chronicle, and Dance Magazine.
 In 1993, they have even released a self-titled debut recording through Lyrichord Discs.
 Documenting the group’s history and performances, the collection contains event programs and flyers, videos of performances and rehearsals, photographs, vinyl LP records, meeting minutes, bylaws, grant applications, newsclippings, and subject files on the history of taiko and Soh Daiko.

-To learn more about the Soh Daiko Records, view the survey report conducted by our Graduate Scholars in A/PA Archives or view the collection’s finding aid located at the Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.
+To learn more about the contents of the Soh Daiko Records, located at the Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.